-A number of volunteers have donated time to NICOA's program and administration.
+Occasionally, volunteers donate time to NICOA's program and administration.
 As these services do not qualify for recognition as donated services in accordance with FASB 958-605, they are not recorded as revenue and expense.

-O. Income Taxes
+L. Income Taxes

 Income taxes are not provided for in the financial statements since NICOA is exempt from the federal and state income taxes under Section 501(c)(3) of the Internal Revenue Code and similar state provisions.
 NICOA is not classified as a private foundation.